AlaaElattar/chat-system/README.md

 ### Features

 - <b>Chat Creation:</b>  Within each application, users can create multiple chats.
-Each chat has unique token identifies it.
+Each chat has unique id identifies it.

 - <b>Message Exchange:</b> Users can send and receive messages within individual chats.
 Each message is assigned a unique number starting from 1 for each chat.

+- <b> Message Queuing with Redis:</b> Message queuing with redis offers asynchronous communication between components enhancing system scalability, load balancing and performance.
+Redis message queuing also supports fault tolerance through message storage and delivery.

-- <b>Elasticsearch Integration:</b> The system provides full-text search functionality for messages using Elasticsearch.
+- <b>Elasticsearch Search:</b> The system provides full-text search functionality for messages using Elasticsearch.
 This allows users to search through messages based on their content.

 - <b>Background Job for Updating Counts:</b> Automated job to update counts of messages and chats regularly.
 This ensures that the counts of messages and chats are up-to-date and accurate.